Car Insurance for Disabled Drivers and Passengers

 - Personal liability reimburses for injuries or damage to other drivers and their property.

-- Personal injury protection (PIP) and medical payments (MedPay) cover the costs of bodily injury to you or your passengers in an accident.
+- Personal injury protection (PIP) and medical payments (MedPay) cover medical costs for you or your passengers in an accident.

-- Uninsured and underinsured motorist reimburses you for bodily injury and vehicle damage in an accident with an uninsured or underinsured driver.
+- Uninsured and underinsured motorist reimburses you for damage and injuries after an uninsured or underinsured driver crashes into you.

 - Roadside assistance coverage offers towing services, roadside assistance and pickup immediately following an accident.